 No visit to Shakespeare's Birthplace would be complete without seeing Anne Hathaway's Cottage and Gardens.
 This is where William Shakespeare fell in love with Anne Hathaway and with one look at the beautiful thatched cottage, you can almost feel romance in the air!
 Visit Nash's House because New Place next door is where William Shakespeare lived when he was not visiting London.
 It was here in 1616, that the famous playwright died.
 He was buried in the Chancel at Holy Trinity Stratford-upon-Avon, a church where he used to worship and where he was baptised.

 If you would really like to get close to Shakespeare and admire the genius of his writing, plan your Stratford-upon-Avon coach tour so you can see one of his famous plays performed on stage at the newly renovated Royal Shakespeare Theatre.
-The 2013 theatre season includes performances of Hamlet, The Winter's Tale, As You Like It, Titus Andronicus and All's Well That Ends Well.
+The 2022 theatre season includes performances of Much Ado about Nothing, Henry VI: Rebellion and War of the Roses.